gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/old.md

 The `--partition` option takes care of selecting a queue (partition in Slurm terminology).
-Select a partition based on the [technical specifications](/technical_specifications "wikilink") of the cluster you are using.
+Select a partition based on the [technical specifications](../../specifications.md) of the cluster you are using.

 In case there are different types of nodes within the partition you